castep-docs/castep-docs/docs/documentation/Groundstate/dftd.md

 Again, please do your own testing and consult relevant reviews and benchmarking papers.

 For the TS, MBD and XDM methods you may get a warning if your unit cell is small (where the lattice constants are comparable to the vdW radii).
-In such cases, try to use larger unit cells until your dispersion correction converges. `TODO: any other solutions?`
+This has been fixed in academic CASTEP v24.1 for TS and MBD, and in v25 for XDM.
+If you are using an older version of CASTEP, then you should try to use larger unit cells until your dispersion correction converges.

 Not all `XC_FUNCTIONAL` values are supported for all schemes - if in doubt use PBE.
+The primary 'XC_FUNCTIONAL' for XDM is B86PBE.

 Each scheme has default parameters defined for a subset of elements (see [table](#table) below).
 For other elements you need to define custom parameters using the `SEDC_CUSTOM_PARAMS` keyword in the .cell file.